 Saw palmetto may also increase the breakdown of DHT making it less available to stimulate hair and other tissues.

-Additionally, saw palmetto has been shown to decrease tissue uptake of androgens, both testosterone and DHT.
+Additionally, saw palmetto has been shown to decrease tissue uptake5 of androgens, both testosterone and DHT.
 So while there may still be circulating androgens present, they have less of an ability to stimulate tissues than they would otherwise.

 Overall, saw palmetto can inhibit the conversion of testosterone to DHT, break down DHT, and prevent the tissues from using some of the DHT that is available.